 Failure to document policies, process, and performance

 Yes, startups move fast.
 When you’re moving fast, it’s easy to leave documentation for another day.
 But that day never comes and then when you need documentation—of a policy, process, or performance conversation—you don’t have it.
 And, when you fail to give your team a place to look to understand your standards for how to conduct business (policies), the way to complete tasks (process), and how they are measured (performance), you’re even more likely to end up with an HR issue on your hands.

 Solution: Documentation doesn’t mean you must write a novel to explain every element of your business.
-A three-page employee handbook, a diagram that illustrates the flow of how your business works, and a standard, one-page template to document employee performance, might be all you need.
+A three-page employee handbook (here's a free template), a diagram that illustrates the flow of how your business works, and a standard, one-page template to document employee performance, might be all you need.
 The important thing is to document your policies, processes, and performance feedback methods and make them available to employees as needed.